 4. Start saving

 Saving and budgeting are crucial and there are many rules of thumb about saving.
 Some say save 10% of your income.
 Some say always have an emergency fund worth three months of income.
 But if you are new to saving your income, it’s best to ease into it.
 Cut some spending, but don’t murder all your pleasures.
 Don’t outspend your income.
 Make sure you are saving as much as you reasonably can.

 A self-explanatory step.
 In fact, if you have a high-interest debt, it is imperative that you manage your finances to pay it off.
 High-interest debts eat into the returns you make off your investments and swallow whole what you earn in a savings account.

 Clearing out your debts will also improve your credit score.

 More than your savings account, it is your investments that will take care of you during your retirement years.
 Some basic but important rules of investing: Always research – always.
 Understand the risk and reward rule: the higher the risk, the higher the potential return – and vice versa.
 Diversify your portfolio: invest in different forms and types – that way if one investment fails, you won’t be deeply hurt.

 7. Get yourself insured

 Life is unpredictable.
 Sometimes terrible accidents happen.
 It’s hard to contemplate life insurance when your health is good, but even the best plans go awry.
 We will go deeper in detail about insurance at the end of the month, but contemplating the best health, home, and life insurance is best done sooner rather than later.

 If you are really passionate about your end goal, this step is most important.
 Check on your progress every year.
 Ask yourself: Am I paying off my debts?
 Can I save more?
 Have my investments performed well?
 Am I doing enough to work towards my goals?

-Making and maintaining a financial plan can be a chore, but you will stay in better shape in the long run.
-And bonus: you will have a sound financial plan, unlike two-thirds of other Singaporeans.
+Making and maintaining a financial plan can be a chore, but you will stay in better financial health in the long run.